 The most common posture that contributes to neck pain is the classic slouched forward, rounded shoulders, head poked forward posture.
 When you look at your posture from the side, the opening of your ear should be directly above the top of the shoulder.
 When the head starts to slant forward, your neck needs to strain to keep your head upright, which can lead to chronic neck pain.

 Considering that you're spending approximately one-third of each day asleep, having the necessary support at night from a good quality mattress is important.
 The lifespan of a mattress can depend on a lot of factors.
-Some newer mattresses are designed to last and be comfortable for a decade.
-Of course, this also depends on how well they are cared for and how much they are used.
-Classic mattresses should be flipped and rotated every 6 months or so to ensure they wear evenly.
+Some newer mattresses can last and be comfortable for a decade.
+Of course, this also depends on how well you care for them and how much you use them.
+You should flip and rotate classic mattresses every 6 months or so to ensure they wear evenly.
 Newer-style memory foam or other "one-sided" mattresses should simply be rotated.
 If you notice that you're not sleeping well or that you sleep better when you're away from home, it might be time to look for a new bed.

-It should come as no surprise that the health of your neck and how well it functions relies in large part on how well it is aligned.
+It should come as no surprise that the health of your neck and how well it functions relies in large part on their alignment.
 Normal alignment can help with maintaining good posture, sleeping better, and other neck pain related issues.
 A specific misalignment in the top bones of the neck, the atlas (C1) and axis (C2) can frequently lead to neck pain and other issues throughout the body.
 When these particular vertebrae misalign, since they directly bear the weight of the head, it causes the rest of the spine to shift or twist to compensate.
 This can cause irritation to the muscles and nerves of the neck which will inevitably lead to pain.